• Popular Links

 Tips for the editing process

-Where should video footage be obtained?
+Where should video footage Come from?

 In general, college coaches want to know how athletes respond in a game, so they’d prefer to see game footage over practice footage.
 Most coaches want to see how athletes see the pitch—they need to judge their decision-making and skills.
 Think about it: If a college coach isn’t going to have the opportunity to watch someone play in person, what’s the best way for an athlete to showcase their talent as a women’s soccer player?
-It’s showing their best game footage in their video highlights.
+It’s showing their best game footage in their soccer video highlights.

 Find the right angle to film the recruiting video